There are also many other benefits and points to consider. We have put together our guide to creating the perfect handleless kitchen.

 You can, of course, have handleless cabinets for your kitchen island.
 In fact, this is a fantastic option as it helps to keep walkways clear and avoid clothes getting snagged on protruding handles.
-To create an even more stunning effect you can create a “floating worktop” effect by running the channel all the way around the island to give the illusion that the worktop does not touch the panels beneath.
+To achieve an even more stunning effect you can create a “floating worktop” by running the channel all the way around the island to give the illusion that the worktop does not touch the panels beneath.
 For an even more stunning effect you could add LED lights to illuminate this feature.

 With the rise in demand for handleless kitchens has come an increase for a seamless, uncluttered look for the entire space.
 Innovative appliance companies such as Miele and Gaggenau have introduced handleless options for some of their products.

-Miele launched their Artline touch to open oven collection last year and Gaggenau have just released a Fridge/Freezer range with the same touch to open technology.
+Miele launched their Artline touch-to-open oven collection last year and Gaggenau have just released a Fridge/Freezer range with the same touch to open technology.
 So, if you want a truly handleless kitchen your wish has been granted!